apassiou/CR6SE_Klipper/README.md

 Included files:

-printer.cfg      - main config file
+printer.cfg      - main config file <br>
-CR6.cfg          - macros and other functions config inputShaper.cfg  - defaults for input shaper
+CR6.cfg          - macros and other functions config <br>
+inputShaper.cfg  - defaults for input shaper <br>
-auto_shutdown.sh - script to be run in crontab to shut down Rpi if printer is off esteps.py        - calculator for esteps (rotation_distance)
+auto_shutdown.sh - script to be run in crontab to shut down Rpi if printer is off <br>
+esteps.py        - calculator for esteps (rotation_distance) <br>